membrane-php/membrane-core/docs/builder-request.md

 Referencing
 the [OpenAPI petstore-expanded.json](https://github.com/OAI/OpenAPI-Specification/blob/main/examples/v3.0/petstore-expanded.json):
-To validate HTTP requests to visit `'http://petstore.swagger.io/api/pets'` using the `'get'` operation then this is the schema it should follow:
+For HTTP requests to visit `'http://petstore.swagger.io/api/pets'` using the `'get'` method, we would need to validate against the following schema:

 ```json
 {